 Growing Up with Technology is strongly grounded in a series of research projects, providing new ways of thinking about how children’s learning with technology can be supported.
 It will be of great interest to undergraduate and postgraduate students on a range of courses including childhood studies, and those with a particular interest in the use of technology in education.
 Parents, practitioners and researchers will also find this a fascinating and informative read.

-Selected Contents: Prologue Chapter 1 Growing up with technology Chapter 2 The technologization of childhood?
+@contents: Selected Contents: Prologue Chapter 1 Growing up with technology Chapter 2 The technologization of childhood?
 Chapter 3 Young children learning Chapter 4 Curriculum, pedagogy and technology in preschool Chapter 5 Support for learning with technology in preschool Chapter 6 The home as a learning environment Chapter 7 Learning with technology in the home Chapter 8 Guided interaction at home and preschool Chapter 9 Young children learning in a digital world Epilogue Appendix 1 Outlines of research projects Appendix 2 Guided enquiry Appendix 3 Conducting research with young children